VNOpenAI/OpenControl/docs/system.rst

 where :math:`x\in\mathbb{R}^n` is the state, :math:`u\in\mathbb{R}^m` is the control input, :math:`A\in\mathbb{R}^{nn}` is the state matrix, :math:`B\in\mathbb{R}^{nm}` is the control matrix

-To create a LTI system use :class:`ADP_control.system.LTI`
+To create a LTI system use :class:`OpenControl.ADP_control.LTI`

 .. code-block:: python